Regency period (Empire of Brazil): Provisional Triumviral Regency (1831)

 Pedro I had appointed José Bonifácio de Andrada e Silva, with whom he had reconciled after a troubled breakup, as his children's tutor.
-For the protection of the young emperor and his sisters, Francisca and Januária, who also remained in the country.
-The princes stayed in the palace of São Cristóvão or Boa Vista, then in the suburbs of the capital.
-A troubled period had begun, in which the territorial unity and the central authority of Brazil were questioned and put to the test by riots, revolts and rebellions.
+For the protection of the young emperor and his sisters, Francisca and Januária, who also remained in the country, the princes stayed in the palace of São Cristóvão or Boa Vista, then in the suburbs of the capital.
+A troubled period had begun, in which Brazil's territorial unity and the central authority were questioned and put to the test by several riots, revolts and rebellions.

-José Bonifácio, had asked French diplomat Edouard Pontois to support a possible transfer of the young prince, in case of need due to political instabilities, to São Paulo, where he would move the capital, obtaining an evasive response from the diplomat.
+José Bonifácio had asked French diplomat Edouard Pontois to support a possible transfer of the young prince, in case of need due to political instabilities, to São Paulo, where he would move the capital, obtaining an evasive response from the diplomat.

 Pedro I had stayed in Brazilian waters until his return to Europe; initially boarded in an English frigate, it was in the French corvette Volage that the former emperor departed to Europe.
-On April 13, the regency announced the former monarch's departure from Brazil and the people took to the streets to celebrate the "fall of the tyrant".
+On 13 April, the regency announced the former monarch's departure from Brazil and the people took to the streets to celebrate the "fall of the tyrant".

-The Provisional Regency had to act immediately to contain revolts that broke out in the provinces: in Bahia, under the pretext of old distrusts from the Brazilian War of Independence, Brazilians attacked Portuguese nationals.
+The provisional regency had to act immediately to contain the revolts that broke out in the provinces: in Bahia, under the pretext of old distrusts from the Brazilian War of Independence, Brazilians attacked Portuguese nationals.
 Likewise, the regency also had to act in Pernambuco and Minas Gerais.

 The provisional character of this regency lasted until the election of a new triumviral regency, now "permanent", on 3 May 1831.

 Permanent Triumviral Regency (1831–1835)

-On 17 June 1831, in the Palace of the Senate, with the Legislative General Assembly gathered and presided over by José Caetano da Silva Coutinho, a senator and bishop of São Paulo, the election of the Permanent Triumviral Regency took place.
-The elected regents were the deputies José da Costa Carvalho from Bahia, João Bráulio Muniz from Maranhão, and senator Francisco de Lima e Silva from Rio de Janeiro.
+On 17 June 1831, in the Palace of the Senate, with the Legislative General Assembly gathered and presided over by José Caetano da Silva Coutinho, a senator and bishop from São Paulo, the election of the Permanent Triumviral Regency took place.
+The elected regents were the deputies José da Costa Carvalho, from Bahia, João Bráulio Muniz, from Maranhão, and senator Francisco de Lima e Silva, from Rio de Janeiro.
 The election was based on article 123 of the 1824 Constitution.
 As the moderates made up the majority in the parliament, the elected regents were also adherents of this side, thus leaving out the exalted ones (in a large minority, especially in the Chamber of Deputies).

-The composition of this triumvirate sought to maintain the balance of forces that already existed in the provisional regency: representing the north and northeast was João Bráulio Muniz from Maranhão, who replaced Carneiro de Campos in this role; the south and southeast were represented by Costa Carvalho who, despite being born in Bahia, lived in São Paulo, where he published the newspaper O Farol Paulistano.
+The composition of this triumvirate sought to maintain the balance of forces that already existed in the provisional regency: representing the north and northeast was João Bráulio Muniz, from Maranhão, who replaced Carneiro de Campos in this role; the south and southeast were represented by Costa Carvalho who, despite being born in Bahia, lived in São Paulo, where he published the newspaper O Farol Paulistano.
 Lima e Silva was, therefore, the only one of the Provisional Regency who was re-elected as regent.

-In its administration, the newly elected regency promoted the reforms of the Schools of Medicine in Rio and Salvador, converting them into faculties; the judicial power was reorganized and the jury trial was established.
+In its administration, the newly elected regency promoted the reforms of the Schools of Medicine in Rio and Salvador, converting them into faculties; the judicial branch was reorganized and the jury trial was established.